reckless-meherun/CareerBuddy_FrontEnd-CSE-3216-SDP_Project/README.md

 - [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

-## Expanding the ESLint configuration
+**Expanding the ESLint configuration**

-If you are developing a production application, we recommend updating the configuration to enable type aware lint rules:
+If you are developing a production application, we recommend updating the configuration to enable type-aware lint rules:

 - Configure the top-level `parserOptions` property like this: